milesperry81/AZMLND-Project-2/README.md

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

+The project screencast can be found [here] (https://youtu.be/zW52CsUDfhk)

+## Improvements

+* Automate the testing and deployment of the best model found by the AutoML pipeline.

+* Notebook seesm to be using the training data to test the model.
+This is not a fair test as the model has already seen the training data.
+It should use an unseen set of test data.